Outsourcing Expertise aka: The Big Web Blunder

 Presumed Expertise

 Regardless of which stereotype you approximate, every business owner takes on the role of “presumed expert”.
-For example, the very second you say something like “I have a small business selling switches to turn computer speakers off and on”, it wouldn’t be to outrageous to expect someone to say back “wow, I don’t know a thing about speaker switches.
+For example, the very second you say something like “I have a small business selling switches to turn computer speakers off and on”, it wouldn’t be to outrageous to expect someone to reply “wow, I don’t know a thing about speaker switches.
 You must be really smart.”
 POW!
 You’re an expert!

 Who knows if that’s really true or not.
 If you’re a do it yourselfer then you probably are an expert and you do know a lot about speaker switches.
 If you’re an oursourcer then you might not know anything more than that there was a need in that market and you found a product and filled the need.
 In either case, the rest of the world will look to you as an expert, and if they ever have a question about speaker switches, guess who they’re going to ask.
 That’s right, it’s you.
 Congratulations!